Geography of Portugal: Coastline

-The Azores are also sprinkled with both alternating black sand and boulder-lined beaches, with only a rare exception, is there white sand beach (such as on the island of Santa Maria in Almagreira.
-The island of Porto Santo is one of the few extensive dune beaches in Portugal, located in the archipelago of Madeira.
+The Azores are sprinkled with both black-sand and boulder-lined beaches; only as a rare exception are there white-sand beaches (such as on the island of Santa Maria in Almagreira).
+The island of Porto Santo has one of the few extensive dune beaches in Portugal, located in the archipelago of Madeira.

 Tidal gauges along the Portuguese coast have identified a 1–1.5 mm rise in sea levels, causing large estuaries and inland deltas in some major rivers to overflow.

 As a result of its maritime possessions and long coastline, Portugal has an Exclusive Economic Zone of 1,727,408 km2.
-This is the 3rd largest EEZ of all countries in the European Union and the 20th in the world.
-The sea-zone, over which Portugal exercises special territorial rights over the economic exploration and use of marine resources encircles an area of 1727408 km2 (divided as: Continental Portugal 327,667 km2, Azores Islands 953,633 km2, Madeira Islands 446,108 km2).
+This is the third largest EEZ of all countries in the European Union and the 20th in the world.
+This sea-zone, over which Portugal exercises special territorial rights over the economic exploration and use of marine resources, encircles an area of 1727408 km2 (divided as: Continental Portugal 327,667 km2, Azores Islands 953,633 km2, Madeira Islands 446,108 km2).